NWC-CUAHSI-Summer-Institute/ngen-aridity/README.md

 # Models
 ## CFE-classic & CFE-ODE
 https://github.com/NWC-CUAHSI-Summer-Institute/cfe_py
 - BMI adaptation to ngen in development in the branch called `add-bmi2`.
+Those who wish to continue the work, please see [this issue](https://github.com/NWC-CUAHSI-Summer-Institute/cfe_py/issues/20) for the details.
 - We raised our issue encountered while development in the NOAA-OWP/ngen repository [(1)](https://github.com/NOAA-OWP/ngen/issues/571) and [(2)](https://github.com/NOAA-OWP/ngen/issues/572).

 ## Differentiable CFE (dCFE)